micro-lc/micro-lc/packages/documentation/docs/guides/applications/iframes.md

 sidebar_position: 10
 ---

-When an `iframe` integrated application is configured, its context is rendered inside the micro-lc mount point as an `iframe` tag.
+When an `iframe` integrated application is configured, its context is rendered inside the <micro-lc></micro-lc> mount point as an `iframe` tag.
 It is mandatory to explicitly set a source to the corresponding [`iframe`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe) element.
 Moreover any valid attribute will be passed to the element